 MFM (NZ) has undertaken a review to identify all rare, threatened and endangered species either confirmed or suspected to be present in the estate.
-Management

-Plans are progressively being developed for species that commonly occupy plantation forests, with input from Department of Conservation (DOC) and other recognised technical specialists.
+Management Plans are progressively developed for all species confirmed to be present, focusing initially on those areas where harvesting is imminent.
+Management plans are prepared with input from Department of Conservation (DOC) and other recognised technical specialists.

-Any permanent habitat for threatened species is recorded in the GIS mapping layer as an ecological restriction.
+Any permanent habitat for rare, threatened and endangered species is recorded in the GIS mapping layer as an ecological restriction.
 This is taken into account during planning of operations to ensure compliance with the Management Plans.